pymatgen.analysis.chemenv.utils package

 Bases: MSONable

-Class used to describe a cycle in a multigraph.
+Describe a cycle in a multigraph.

 nodes are the nodes of the cycle and edge_indices are the indices of the edges in the cycle.
 The nth index in edge_indices corresponds to the edge index between the nth node in nodes and the (n+1)th node in nodes with the exception of the last one being the edge index between the last node in nodes and the first node in nodes